 ✔ Safety instructions

-👉 This is why printable PDFs perform extremely well; they’re easy to follow without screens
+👉 This is why printable PDFs perform extremely well; they’re easy to follow without screen

 Can Chair Yoga Help with Weight Loss?